JoniMustaniemi/docker-project/README.md

 - Drop me a email answering following questions:
     - The identifier you used and path to the container tag you uploaded.
     - How do you feel about the task?
+    - How much time you spend on doing it?
     - How hard was it?
     - What security issues you find with the way it is built?
+    -